Wint3rmute/baczek.me/content/alternatives.md

 Most of the software, that powers this world runs on C and C++.
 I do not mean to criticise those languages, as they were both a great improvement for the programming community, opening new and exciting paths to better software.
 However, during the last 2 decades, new languages have emerged, fulfilling the need for:

-- Better library/package management
+- Built-in tools for easy code reuse (package/library management)
 - Memory safety
 - Improved approach to macros and other metaprogramming-related aspects
-- Integrated documentation builders
+- Integrated documentation builders (`cargo doc` as a prime example)